PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/README.md

 ---
+no_toc: true
+no_comment: true
 nav_sort: 11
 src: /Tutorials/Multiplayer/Hearthstone Example/README.md
 ---

 # Hearthstone example

-This set of tutorials provides a worked example of how to achieve a Hearthstone style card game on the GameSparks platform using already existing components and combining them to produce a fully functioning game on the cloud.
-We will be using the NoSQL database, matches, challenges, cloud code, events, modules and the test harness to ensure the game is developed and functions the way we want it to.
+These tutorials provide a worked example of how to create a Hearthstone style card game on the GameSparks platform using already existing components and combining them to produce a fully functioning game on the cloud.
+We'll use the NoSQL database, matches, challenges, cloud code, events, modules, and the test harness to ensure the game is developed and functions the way we want it to.

-You will be creating a card game where each card represents a pre-defined type of card with attack, hit points, tier and effect stats.
+We'll create a card game where each card represents a pre-defined type of card with attack, hit points, tier and effect stats.
 Two players are pitted against each other and use the cards to lower each other's health to 0.
 First player to reach 0 loses.

-The first tutorial will be the [initilisation and ranking system](/Tutorials/Multiplayer/Hearthstone Example/Initialisation and Ranking.md).
+* First, how to set up [player initialisation and the ranking system](/Tutorials/Multiplayer/Hearthstone Example/Initialisation and Ranking.md).

-the second tutorial will be the [matchmaking](/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md).

-And finally the third tutorial will be the [challenge](/Tutorials/Multiplayer/Hearthstone Example/Challenge.md) itself.
+* Second, how to configure for [matchmaking](/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md).

+* And finally, how to manage [challenge](/Tutorials/Multiplayer/Hearthstone Example/Challenge.md) behaviour in your game.

-After finishing this series of tutorials you should be a lot more comfortable creating games on our platform and it will give you a chance to work on framework to experiment with.
+After following this worked example, you should be a lot more comfortable creating games on our platform and you get the chance to work on the platform and experiment with the overall framework.